mwpardue/qmk_dev_clone/keyboards/keychron/q2/rev_0111/readme.md

 # The ANSI variant of the Keychron Q2

+- Add STM32L432KB support.

-- Enable EC11 rotary encoder
+- Add EC11 rotary encoder support.
-- Turn colckwise to increase volume and turn anti-colckwise to decrease volume
+- Turn colckwise to increase volume and turn anti-colckwise to decrease volume.
-- Press top right key pushbutton to mute
+- Press top right key pushbutton to mute.